 In a student flat, you will be surrounded by fellow students; it’s the perfect environment to meet people and make new friends.
-You’ll have plenty of people to hang out with, whether that be in the Kitchen, communal areas or even the flat next door.
+At our student accommodation in Lancaster you’ll have plenty of people to hang out with, whether that be in the Kitchen, communal areas or even the flat next door.
 Most purpose-built student accommodation have friendly communal areas such as Games rooms and cosy study areas, for you to study together, socialise and build friendships.

 - No local neighbours

-In a student flat, you have more freedom to have gatherings with your student friends and stay up late without worrying about disturbing any local neighbours.
+In a student flat, like those in our student accommodation in Durham you have more freedom to have gatherings with your student friends and stay up late without worrying about disturbing any local neighbours.
 In a house, you’ll most probably be on a street with non-students, such as family homes.
 While this may not be an issue, it might be more difficult to have social gatherings if you live next door to someone with small children, or working professionals who need to be up for work at 6am.